shoelace-style/shoelace/docs/home.md

 Although Web Components can (to some degree) be polyfilled for older browsers, supporting them is outside the scope of this project.
 If you're using Shoelace in a legacy browser, things will probably not work the way they're intended to.

 !> Shoelace makes extensive use of the `::part` selector for styling, which isn't supported in Safari yet.
-However, it was added to [Safari Technology Preview 94](https://developer.apple.com/safari/technology-preview/release-notes/#r94) so it should land very soon.
+However, it's available in 13.1 beta so it should land very soon.

 ## Attribution